Jack10843/Jack10843.github.io/_pages/about.md

 Academic & Working Activities
 ======
  - Reviewer of ICME 2025.
- - Teaching Assistant of "Machine learning and its applications" (by Professor Xiaoyang Tan) at Nanjing University of Aeronautics and Astronautics.
+ - Teaching Assistant of "Machine learning and its applications 2023" (by Professor Xiaoyang Tan) at Nanjing University of Aeronautics and Astronautics.

 Hobbies
 ======